janessaref/whatTheFact/README.md

 _How?_

 This was a complex task to achieve as a developer.
+Not because the page was overly difficult to design but because it was difficult to conceptualize.
+How were we going to get the data that the user called to save on the page-Jerri and Rachael spent hours discussing the file paths and how they would get from the search to the save data.
+There were many ideas.
+    1. Create a members only website, where you have to log in to use the fact check and you can save your searches
+    2. Create a front end search and a user search that has a button that allows you to save your searches into
+        a. a database
+        b. local storage

 ### __4. A saved search__